The Keltner Channel is a moving average band indicator whose upper and lower bands adapt to changes in volatility by using the average true range.

 The Keltner Channel is used to signal possible price breakouts, show trends, and give overbought and oversold readings.

-There are many variations to calculating the Keltner Channel, but generally speaking a moving average (10 or 20-period) of the typical price [(High + Low + Close)/3] is used to construct the midline.
+There are many variations to calculating the Keltner Channel, but generally, a moving average (10 or 20-period) of the typical price [(High + Low + Close)/3] is used to construct the midline.

-A chart of gold futures illustrates a Keltner Channel with a 20-day moving average and an average true range multiplier of 1.5:
+Here is a chart of gold futures that illustrates a Keltner Channel with a 20-day moving average and an average true range multiplier of 1.5.

-When price closes above the upper band, buy.
+- Possible Buy Signal – When the price closes above the upper band, buy.

-When price closes below the lower band, sell.
+- Possible Sell Signal – When the price closes below the lower band, sell.

 The Keltner Channel breakout methodology could work great during the transition from range-bound, trendless markets to uptrends or downtrends.

 However, during those actual trendless market periods, buying breakouts might be costly.
 During trendless periods, using the Keltner Channel as an overbought/oversold indicator might prove profitable.

 The chart below of the Nasdaq 100 ETF (QQQQ) shows an example of a trendless market: